Mature Masculine

 Withstanding Pain

 Pain is coming whether we want it or not.
-Life dishes out physical pain, emotional pain, and the kind of pain that lives in your head.
-The real question isn't whether it'll show up but whether we can take it without breaking, without turning bitter, without losing who we are.
+Life dishes out physical pain, emotional pain, and the kind of pain that lives in the mind.
+The real question is not whether it will show up but whether we can take it without breaking, without turning bitter, without losing who we are.

 The Bully inflicts pain on others to avoid feeling his own.
-He externalizes his suffering, making others hurt so he doesn't have to.
+He pushes his suffering outward, making others hurt so he does not have to.
 The Wimp collapses under pain, using it as an excuse to give up, to stay small, to demand that others care for him.
 The Mature Warrior withstands pain with dignity and uses it to grow stronger.

 Withstanding pain requires several abilities: